-The number one goal of Volunteer Services is to enhance patient satisfaction.
-Please focus on all levels of customer service in your service area and throughout the organization.
 Please acknowledge each patient or guest by using Mr. / Mrs. / Ms. and their last name.
 Assisting with directions, holding elevator doors for patients in beds or gurneys, etc. may be required of you.
 Also we ask that at the end of each patient conversation please ask, "Can I assist you in any other way today?"

-Equipment Safety
+Equipment Safety: Medical Equipment

-Medical Equipment
+1. Only hospital personnel will adjust user settings on medical equipment.
+Volunteers may be asked to transport medical equipment.

-- 1. Only hospital personnel will adjust user settings on medical equipment.
-Volunteers may be asked to transport medical equipment. - 2.
-Only hospital personnel may transport a patient undergoing treatment or medications.
-Volunteers may assist if requested by authorized personnel. - 3.
+- Only hospital personnel may transport a patient undergoing treatment or medications.
+Volunteers may assist if requested by authorized personnel. - 2.
 Volunteers may assist the staff to move beds and gurneys, with or without patients on them.
 At no time should volunteers attempt to handle beds or gurneys alone.